Vignesh-604/Learning-Backend/3-youtubeClone/README.md

     - **middlewares:**
         - **multer.middleware.js:** Handles file uploads and stores them temporarily in a local directory.
+        - **auth.middleware.js:**verifies JWTs from cookies or headers for authentication and attaches the authenticated user to the request object.

     - **controllers:**
-        - **user.controllers.js:** Contains the registerUser function, which handles user registration and sends a simple JSON response.
+        - **user.controllers.js:** Contains the registerUser, loginUser and logoutUser functions, which handles user registration and sends a simple JSON response.

     - **routes:**
         - **user.routes.js:** Routes after prefix /user